joshvfleming/black-hole-raytracer/README.md

 black-hole-raytracer
 ---

 I was curious about how light moves around a black hole, so I decided to build a very simple raytracer.
-This implementation is single-threaded, runs on CPU, and is very slow.

 <p align="center">
   <img src="out.png" width="960" title="black hole rendering">